Vespa Serving Tuning

 Tensor ranking

-The ranking workload can be significant for large tensors - it is important to have an understanding of both the potential memory and computational cost for each query.
+The ranking workload can be significant for large tensors - it is important to understand both the potential memory and computational cost for each query.

 Memory